 You have the right to express complaints to NSU and to the Secretary of Health and Human Services if you believe that your privacy rights have been violated.
-You may file a complaint with NSU by contacting, in writing, the HIPAA Liaison at the NSU Health Care Center/Clinic where you received services.
+You may file a complaint with NSU Lab by contacting, in writing, the HIPAA liaison.
+(Please see page 5.)

 We encourage you to express any concerns you may have regarding the privacy of your information.
-You will not be retaliated against in any way for filing a complaint.
+The NSU Lab will not take retaliatory action against you for filing a complaint about our privacy practices.